KTBM11/ResultsNet/README.md

 * Enter goals that each team scored in the smaller inputs.
 * If the game is a replay (such as an FA Cup replay) then tick the checkbox on the right hand side.
 * Click the plus button to append the result.
-* The results order can be adjusted by dragging and dropping the result to the desired position.
+* The results order can be adjusted by dragging and dropping the result into the desired position.
 ### Create a custom competition format
 * With a career and season currently selected click the "+ Add Competition" button.
 * Click the "Select Format" dropdown.